Cervicocranial syndrome: Prognosis

-The prognosis of an individual living with cervicocranial syndrome varies because of the multiple causes such as co-morbidities and varied trauma.
+The prognosis of individuals living with cervicocranial syndrome varies due to multiple causes such as co-morbidities and varied trauma.
 Instability of the cervical spine can cause endangerment of patients and their neurological integrity.
 Correction and decompression cervical spinal surgeries significantly increase quality of life and reduce symptoms.
-Post-surgery, 93 to 100 percent patients report reduced cervicocranial syndrome symptoms such as neck pain.
+Post-surgery, 93 to 100 percent of patients report reduced cervicocranial syndrome symptoms such as neck pain.

 Epidemiology

 Cervicocranial syndrome significantly affects the aging world population and is associated with significant morbidity.
 It affects men and women equally when occurring due to atlanto-occipital assimilation.
-Increased incidences among low-socioeconomic groups and among groups that do not have access to healthcare show subsequently higher rates of morbidity and mortality.
+Increased incidence among low-socioeconomic groups and among groups that do not have access to healthcare show subsequently higher rates of morbidity and mortality.

-Research Directions
+Research directions

 Cervicocranial syndrome can be caused with or as a result of numerous neurological problems so not one single disease can be pinpointed.
 Further research can explore the common neurological problems causing cervicocranial syndrome and look at various treatments including therapeutic ones.

-For example, a study, "The influence of cranio-cervical rehabilitation in patients with myofascial temporomandibular pain disorders," explored the therapeutic options of physical therapy and concluded that 88% from a total of 98 patients (79 female and 19 male), felt reduced pain.
+For example, a study, "The influence of cranio-cervical rehabilitation in patients with myofascial temporomandibular pain disorders", explored the therapeutic options of physical therapy and concluded that 88% from a total of 98 patients (79 female and 19 male), felt reduced pain.
 On the contrary another study, "The efficacy of manual therapy and therapeutic exercise in patients with chronic neck pain: A narrative review" conducted in 2018, concluded that there is a lack of evidence that support therapeutic exercise to reduce neck pain via manipulation.